How Often Should I Review My Estate Plan?

 The only constant in life is that it is constantly changing.
 Relationships begin and end, children grow up and move on, and loved ones pass away.
 Due to the shifting nature of our lives it only makes sense that your estate plan should be updated with some frequency to ensure that it reflects your current situation and wishes.
 Experienced lawyers can help you review your estate plan and determine whether any changes need to be made.

-At the Brady, McFarland & Lord, LLC, our founding attorney, Karen L. Brady, has been helping people plan for the future for more than 21 years.
+At the Colorado Estate Planning Law Center, our founding attorney, Karen L. Brady, has been helping people plan for the future for more than 21 years.
 Whether your estate plan is decades old or relatively new, we can guide you through each aspect to ensure that your wishes will be carried out how you see fit.
 Contact us online or call (303) 420-2863 to schedule an initial consultation to discuss your needs.

 When Should I Consider Updating My Estate Plan?